Resolving Availability and Run-time Integrity Conflicts in Real-Time Embedded Systems: Prototype Evaluation

 \subsection{Prototype configuration}

-To implement \acron prototype, we use the Xilinx Vivado tool-set~\cite{vivado} as a development platform. \acron hardware is written in the Verilog hardware description language and implements each of \acron sub-modules according to the logic defined in Sec.~\ref{sec:submodules}, and its software is implemented in C. Using Vivado, we synthesize \acron hardware, simulate behavior, evaluate area/energy costs, and deploy a \acron-equipped openMSP430~\cite{openmsp430} on the Basys3 prototyping board~\cite{basys3} We configure openMSP430 with 16KB of PMEM and 12KB of DMEM.
+To implement \acron prototype, we use the Xilinx Vivado tool-set~\cite{vivado} as a development platform. \acron hardware is written in the Verilog hardware description language and implements each of \acron sub-modules according to the logic defined in Sec.~\ref{sec:submodules}, and its software is implemented in C. Using Vivado, we synthesize \acron hardware, simulate behavior, evaluate area/energy costs, and deploy a \acron-equipped openMSP430~\cite{openmsp430} on the Basys3 prototyping board~\cite{basys3} with 16KB of PMEM and 12KB of DMEM.

 A custom linker is used to ensure all code and data of interest (from Fig.~\ref{fig:system-config}) are placed into contiguous memory regions that are monitored by \acron.
-For the RTOS in our evaluation, we use RIOT~\cite{riot} due to its open-source availability and support for MCUs within our scope.
+For the RTOS in our evaluation, we use RIOT~\cite{riot} due to its open-source availability, support for MCUs within our scope, and use in prior works~\cite{aion}.
 In theory, \acron concepts can apply to any RTOS with an identifiable API for \textit{kill} and \textit{yield} procedures.

-For the \IM, we instantiate a task-aware shadow stack module along with an indirect-branch table (IBT) for each task in hardware.
-Both interface with MCU memory to store their data and monitor MCU signals as required.
-It generates a violation upon illegal return instructions according to the shadow stack module and illegal forward branch instructions according to the indirect branch tables.
+For the \IM, we instantiate a task-aware shadow stack module along with an indirect-branch table (IBT) in hardware for CFI of return and jump instructions, respectively.
+Both interface with memory and MCU signals as required.
 Additionally, it monitors tasks' stacks to ensure they do not interfere with each other's temporary variables.